danboyle8637/thistimefitness/src/content/SummerSlimDown/EarlyBirdList1.md

 id: summer_slim_down_early_bird1
 ---

-There are 30 spots open for this years challenge.
+There are only 18 spots left for this years challenge.

-I'll open registration on June 3rd at 7:00am.

-But if you sign up on the Early Bird list today, I'll open registration for you a full 24 hours early.
+Registration is open now!

+Fill out the form below.
+You can see pricing.
+It's the same as a normal membership with a small \$35 registration fee.

+You can join or we can talk first over email or phone.

 Plus I'll immediately send you my Switch Guide so you can start your transformation now.